What is a Hospitalist?

 - Computerized physician order entry CPOE software

-What work experience do I need to become a Hospitalist?
+What education or degrees do I need to become a Hospitalist?

 Where Hospitalists Work